-Grant income related to plant and equipment are taken to deferred income or to the statement of comprehensive income for assets which are written off in the year of purchase.
-Such grants recognised in deferred income is recognised in the statement of comprehensive income over the periods necessary to match the depreciation and write off of the plant and equipment purchased with the related grants.
+When the grant relates to an expense item, it is recognised as income on a systematic basis over the periods that the related costs, for which it is intended to compensate, are expensed.
+When the grant relates to an asset, the fair value is recognised as deferred income on the statement of financial position and is recognised as income in equal amounts over the expected useful life of the related asset.
 Upon the disposal of the plant and equipment, the balance of the related deferred income is recognised in the statement of comprehensive income to reflect the net book value of the assets disposed.